xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 **Post 6.3.1 release**

-Post 6.3.1, the default route wouldn't have to be set using the linux command.
+Post 6.3.1, the default route wouldn't have to be set using the linux command (ip route default...).
 We have introduced a default-route CLI under tpa (along with vrfs, but more on that in another blog).

 The CLI will look something like :